taublast/AppoMobi.Maui.DrawnUi.SpaceShooter/README.md

 ## _Of Note_

+* Android is hardware-accelerated with GL
-Android and iOS run hardware-accelerated, with iOS using Apple Metal and Android on GL.
+* iOS is hardware-accelerated with Apple Metal

-For Windows and Mac Catalyst, hardware acceleration is not yet implemented, they still run above 100 FPS.
+* Windows is using skia3-pre nuget for hardware acceleration with Angle.
+* Mac Catalyst is using stable skia2 nuget, running CPU only until a new skia3 preview is released.

+Hardware accelerated versions run with FPS capped at display refresh rate.

-Desktop versions present non-resizable windows with platform-independent key events.
+Desktop versions present non-resizable windows, capturing keyboard input.
 They can be dragged among different displays adapting to new scale.
 Disabling the maximize button still needs to be implemented.

-After updating to NET8 app window is not centering on Catalyst until fix is found (estimated soon).
+After updating to NET8 app window is not centering on Catalyst until fix is found.

 ## _Final Words_